History of Multan: Mamluk era

-Qarlughids attempted to invade Multan in 1236, while the Mongols tried to capture the city in 1241 after capturing Lahore – though they were repulsed.
+Qarlughids attempted to invade Multan in 1236, while the Mongols tried to capture the city in 1241 after capturing Lahore.
+Nasir Ud din Qabacha gathered a large army from Uch, Multan and Sindh and the Mongols were repulsed.
 The Mongols under Sali Noyan then successfully held the city to ransom in 1245–6, before being recaptured by Sultan Ghiyas ud din Balban, the ninth Mamluk Sultan.
 Multan then fell to the Qarlughids in 1249, but was captured by Sher Khan that same year.
 Multan was then conquered by Izz al-Din Balban Kashlu Khan in 1254, before he rebelled against Sultan Ghiyas ud din Balban in 1257 and fled to Iraq where he joined Mongol forces and captured Multan again, and dismantled its city walls.
 The Mongols again attempted an invasion in 1279, but were dealt a decisive defeat.
 Alauddin Khalji of Delhi dispatched his brother Ulugh Khan in 1296 to conquer Multan in order to eliminate surviving family members of his predecessor.